 If the operator has multiple operations, only account for the expenses that belong to the operation identified on the label.
 For operators with multiple operations, keep in mind the acres and livestock reported in previous sections for the selected operation.
-Expenses from the other operations are accounted for in Section J.
+Expenses from the other operations are accounted for in Section N.

-5.7.1.1 Costs of Production (Versions 2, 3, and 4)
+5.9.1.1 Costs of Production (Cost of Production Versions)

-Most of the information necessary to compute Cost-Of-Production (COP) for Barley and Sorghum were collected in the Phase II portion of ARMS conducted in the fall.
-However, several questions are included in Phase III, COP questionnaires (Version 2 and 3) to collect data used to compute cost-of-production.
+Most of the information necessary to compute Cost-Of-Production (COP) for crops was collected in the Phase II portion of ARMS conducted in the fall.
+However, several questions are included in the Phase III COP questionnaire to collect data used to compute cost-of-production.
 It is necessary to ask these questions in the spring because: